Korean Braised Beef Short Ribs (Galbi-Jjim)

 Ermin

-The vegetables are very soft and flavorful, even those who doesn’t care for vegetables will enjoy them.
-Along with Beef Bulgogi recipe, it’s one of most delectable Korean beef recipes sought after.
-And it might become your family’s favorite Korean dinner on a special occasion.
+Along with the Beef Bulgogi recipe, it is one of the most delectable Korean beef dishes sought after.
+It might become your family’s favorite Korean dinner on a special occasion, and it is also a popular dish for holidays such as Korean Thanksgiving feast in Korea.

 - Dried sea kelp: It is needed to make a stock to use in the stew.
 Widely available in any Asian stores.

-- Korean pear (or crisp bosc pear): It adds sweetness and help tenderize the meat.
+- Korean pear (or crisp bosc pear): Provides sweetness and help tenderize the meat.

 - Soy sauce: Seasons and flavors the dish overall.